ponylang/pony-tutorial/generics/generics-and-reference-capabilities.md

     env.out.print(c.get().string())
 ```

-Unfortunately this doesn't compile.
-For a generic class to compile it must be compilable for all possible types and reference capabilities that satisfy the contraints in the type parameter.
-In this case that's any type with any reference capability.
+Unfortunately, this doesn't compile.
+For a generic class to compile it must be compilable for all possible types and reference capabilities that satisfy the constraints in the type parameter.
+In this case, that's any type with any reference capability.
 The class works for the specific reference capability of `val` as we saw earlier, but how well does it work for `ref`?
 Let's expand it and see:

 ```pony
 class Foo